 Spray a glass 9x13 baking dish with Olive Oil/or line with parchment paper

 Spread crumbled dry dog food on the bottom of pan or paper.

 Blend all peanut butter and yogurt until smooth.
 Pour On top of crumbled kibble.

 You can top the pie with add coconut flakes, dried cranberries, if you wish.
 Thaw for 10-15 minutes before cutting into small pieces.

 So whether you're enjoying the cooler fall temperatures or an Indian summer, I've got you and your fur baby covered with some Great Pumpkin options.
 And, best of all, neither one of you needs to feel guilty about indulging in a few tempting pumpkin delights.
 Enjoy!🎃🎃🎃

 +This blog is not intended to take the place of veterinary advice/care!
-Always consult your vet if your pet is ill.
+Always consult your vet before making dietary changes or trying new foods.

 🐾Katy Cable is a former actress appearing in “Back To The Future” and starring in the TV series: “Safe At Home” & “ Fired Up!”
 In addition to her dog health & lifestyle blog/vlog: The Weekly Runt, (https://www.weeklyrunt.com/) she’s a contributing writer to numerous publications including Thrive Global, & The Huffington Post.
 Cable lives at the beach with her husband, Rick and her rescue Pug, Olive.🐾